icyflame/awesome-social-science/contributing.md

 - A **soft upper bound** on references is 6. (excluding WikiPedia)
 - If your entry consists of an image, put the image inside the `img/` directory, with the name of your entry.
+- Thanks a lot to [@sindresorhus](https://github.com/sindresorhus) for the basic idea, and the help [selecting the name of this list](https://github.com/sindresorhus/awesome/issues/229) and [a tweet as well](https://twitter.com/_icyflame/status/630298201329786880)

 Thank you for your suggestions!